Saudi Arabia's foreign minister urges 'comprehensive inspection' of Iran nuclear sites

 The meeting was also attended by Abdullah bin Khaled, Saudi Arabia’s ambassador to Austria.

-According to the ministry, the importance of “adhering to the procedures of international atomic energy standards in order to stimulate growth and progress to achieve sustainable development globally,” was also discussed.
+The importance of “adhering to the procedures of international atomic energy standards in order to stimulate growth and progress to achieve sustainable development globally” was also discussed.

 Read More